 Cookies, or biscuits are available in an endless number of variations, but four major forming methods account for most of the varieties.
+The Complete Collection of Biscuit Types.

 Probably the first type of biscuit made, it originally consisted of a mixture of flour, sugar or honey, butter and milk.
 A soft and pliable dough was formed and spooned out of the mixing bowl, spoon by spoon, onto the baking pan.
 The modern wirecut machine consists mainly of a hopper for the dough and two rolls which rotate towards each other, forcing the dough downwards.
 A pair of scrapers peels the dough from the rolls and help force it downwards and into a cavity located beneath the rolls.